 The publication of this document is in compliance with our duty under paragraph 16(2) Schedule 19, Finance Act 2016 in the current financial year.

 The Victrex Group (‘Group’) is an innovative world leader in high performance materials, serving a diverse range of markets.
-Our headquarters and manufacturing facilities are based in the UK and we are a major exporter (over 97% export from the UK).
-We employ over 900 people worldwide (over 500 in the UK) and our annual sales (to the end of 2017) were £290 million.
+Its headquarters and manufacturing facilities are based in the UK and it is a major exporter (over 97% export from the UK).
+The Group employs over 970 people worldwide (over 760 in the UK) and its annual sales (to the end of 2019) were £294 million.

 The Group’s strategy is to be the world leader in high performance PEEK and PAEK polymer solutions.
 Innovating and further differentiating our business in a competitive market means moving further downstream into selected semi‑finished and finished products, components, new grades, product forms and composites.
 It is essential that the tax strategy is aligned with business strategy to enable the Group to continue to move at pace on a secure base of tax compliance and financial management.

-The Group is committed to manage its tax affairs in a responsible and transparent manner, to comply with all relevant tax legislation and to have due regard for our wider reputation and corporate social responsibilities.
+The Group is committed to manage its tax affairs in a responsible and transparent manner, to comply with statutory obligations and disclosure requirements having due regard for its wider reputation and corporate social responsibilities.

-Through our business activities we pay a substantial amount of tax.
+Through its business activities the Group pays a substantial amount of tax.
 These taxes include corporate income tax, state/regional taxes, employment taxes, environmental taxes (e.g. climate change levy) and other taxes such as business rates, stamp taxes, import duties.
-We also collect and pay employee taxes and sales based taxes.
+The Group also collects and pays employee taxes and sales based taxes.